 Additionally, the nervous system and the immune system are more closely connected than people realize.
 For example, stress causes the body to go into a state of fight or flight.
 This can disrupt hormone levels, especially cortisol, which can lead to a weakened immune system.
-Therefore, exercise is good for neuromuscular health and for immune function, so it makes sense to increase physical activity.
+Therefore, exercise is good for neuromuscular health and immune function, so it makes sense to increase physical activity.

-Special needs children are 58%more likely to be obese and to have below average muscle mass since physical activity is usually pushed aside.
+Special needs children are 58%more likely to be obese and to have below-average muscle mass since physical activity is usually pushed aside.
 Physical, emotional, and behavioral issues can be addressed in a workout session, which demonstrates that education can be achieved through physical activity in a social setting.
 In fact, it is quite simple to make fitness both fun and educational.